Quenched complexity of equilibria for asymmetric Generalized Lotka-Volterra equations: Additional results for

 \subsection{The symmetric case: comparison with the replica calculation}

 In the symmetric case $\gamma=1$, the model is conservative and thus one can investigate the structure of the potential landscape associated to it by means of standard techniques developed within the theory of spin glasses.
-The potential landscape reads:
+The potential landscape $L[\vec{N}]$ is defined by: